-Introduction: Secondhand smoke exposure is responsible for an estimated 50,000 deaths per year among nonsmokers in the U.S. Smoke-free air laws reduce secondhand smoke exposure but often encounter opposition over concerns about their economic impact.
+Introduction Secondhand smoke exposure is responsible for an estimated 50000 deaths per year among nonsmokers in the United States.
+Smoke-free air laws reduce secondhand smoke exposure but often encounter opposition over concerns about their economic impact.
 Expansion of these laws has stagnated and efforts to weaken existing laws may exacerbate existing disparities in exposure.
 Studies at the state and local levels have found that smoke-free air laws do not generally have an adverse effect, but there are no recent estimates of the impact of these laws nationally.

-Results: A one-percentage point increase in population covered by a restaurant smoke-free air law is associated with a small increase (approximately 0.01%) in restaurant employment (b =0.0001, P<0.001).
+Results A one-percentage point increase in population covered by a restaurant smoke-free air law is associated with a small increase (approximately 0.01%) in restaurant employment (b = .0001, p <.001).
 The percentage of state population covered by a bar smoke-free air law was not associated with bar employment.

-Discussion: Smoke-free air laws are a powerful tool for protecting hospitality workers and patrons from the dangers of secondhand smoke.
-Using data over more than two decades, these results suggest that smoke-free air laws in the U.S. do not generally have any meaningful effect on restaurant and bar employment.
+Discussion Smoke-free air laws are a powerful tool for protecting hospitality workers and patrons from the dangers of secondhand smoke.
+Using data from over more than two decades, these results suggest that smoke-free air laws in the United States do not generally have any meaningful effect on restaurant and bar employment.